YosefLab/Compass/docs_source/source/Compass-Settings.rst

    Name of the torque queue to submit to

 **\-\-precache**
-   A flag to force compass to build up the cache for the selected model and media.
+   A flag to force compass to build up the cache for the input selected model and media.
 This will rebuild the cache even if one already exists.

 Testing and Hidden Settings
 ---------------------------
-There are several Compass arguments which are supprsed by argparse because they are primarily for testing or for batch jobs.
+There are several Compass arguments which are not listed by the parser because they are primarily for testing or for batch jobs.

 **\-\-test-mode**
    Flag which limits computing scores to the first 100 reactions and first 50 metabolites